joseeden/All-Things-Docker-and-Kubernetes/Lab58_EKS_Deploy_a_Stateful_App_using_EFS/README.md

 ## Setup the Kubernetes Dashboard

-The [previous lab](../Lab55_EKS_Kubernetes_Dashboard/README.md) explained the concept and uses of Kubernetes Dashboard so we'll not be diving into that here.
-I do recommend that you check it out since the Kubernetes dashboard is one helpful utility tool which you can use when managing your Kubernetes clusters.

-I've prepared a script that sets up the dashboard.
+The [previous lab](../Lab55_EKS_Kubernetes_Dashboard/README.md) explained the concept of Kubernetes Dashboard and the steps to set it up.
+Below is a script that sets up the dashboard in one go.

 <details><summary> script-setup-kube-dashboard.sh </summary>